KirakiraMagic/kirakiramagic.github.io/README.md

 # kirakiramagic.github.io

+## Repo Description
 This repo is for **ATLS 2200 WEB**

+## Cool Facts About Me:
-Cool fact about me: I like Star Trek
+1. I like Star Trek
+2. I make non-photorealistic/stylized 3d art
+3. I like FOSS